 Great transportation projects are built through broad, inter-disciplinary cooperation.
 For major projects, city planners and civil engineers usually work together during project development, with planners setting the scope, vision and major design features and engineers making sure the details work and engineering standards are met.
 Their different perspectives are often an asset as both professions bring something unique to the table, but because transportation and street right of way has historically been the domain of engineers, many planners are still catching up in trying to influence transportation project design.
+City Planners and Engineers working together can create transformative projects.
 Here are a few words of encouragement if you’ve ever been the only planner in a room full of traffic engineers.

 - It’s OK to de-emphasize Level of Service and traffic volume projections.
 They are only one factor that should be considered during project feasibility analysis.
-Given the broad benefits of road diets, bike lanes, and other sustainable transportation modes, models predicting automobile volumes decades out into the future shouldn’t be the primary green light during project development.
+Given the broad benefits of road diets, bike lanes, and other sustainable transportation modes, models predicting automobile volumes decades out into the future shouldn’t be the primary factor in determining roadway design.

 - It’s OK to advocate for fewer traffic lanes and even narrower lanes.